Daniel-Ian-Robinson/Arduino-Morse-Code-Player/README.md

 # Arduino Morse Code Player
 This project plays a piece of text in Morse Code using a buzzer and an LED on an Arduino Uno board.

-Currently, this project can handle text containing any of the following characters:

-`ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789,.?":'-/()`

 ## Required Components
-- Arduino Uno (other boards should work)
+- Arduino Uno (although other boards should work)
 - Buzzer
 - LED
 - 220Ω Resistor